Renormalisation in the flow approach for singular SPDEs: Main results

 \begin{proof} We recall from \cite[Theorem 6.18]{BHZ}, that there is a unique choice of $\ell$, called the BPHZ renormalisation and denoted by $\ell_{ \text{ {BPHZ}}}$, such that for any tree $\tau\in T_0^X$ of negative degree,

 where the map $R$ is given by

-Indeed, we recall that $G-G_1=G$, so that we recover the renormalised pre-model of regularity structures.
+Indeed, we recall that $G-G_1$ corresponds to the compactly supported truncation of the heat kernel, generally denoted $K$ in the regularity structures literature, so that we recover the renormalised pre-model of regularity structures.
 It turns out that it is the choice made in the previous works on the approach.
 Concretely, this localization step comes up at the initialization of the flow.
 One writes, for a tree $\tau\in T_0$,

 where $\pi_-$ is the projection from $\mcT_0^X$ to trees of negative degree, and $R_{\eps,\mu,\tau}$ is a remainder, of better regularity than the previous terms.
 At this step, a choice of counterterms has to be done for the local stochastic terms of the form $\loceval\sigma$, where $\sigma$ appears in $\pi_-\Mloc\tau$.
-The choice made in \cite{Duc21, Duc22, CF24a} corresponds exactly to \ref{zeromeanbphz} (see for example \cite[Equation 4.8]{CF24a} in the context of multi-indices), thus concluding the proof. \end{proof}
+The choice made in \cite{Duc21, Duc22, CF24a} corresponds exactly to equation \eqref{zeromeanbphz} (see for example \cite[Equation 4.8]{CF24a} in the context of multi-indices), thus concluding the proof. \end{proof}

 \begin{remark} For many equations of interest, such as the $\phi^4_3$ and KPZ equations, it holds that $\pi_-\Mloc\tau=\tau$, so that trees containing polynomials do not appear in the counterterms.
 See for example the lecture notes \cite{Duc23} on an elliptic $\phi^4$ model. \end{remark}